-Growth in subscription fees in the current quarter compared to the prior-year quarter reflected increases of 9% from higher rates attributable to increases in retail pricing at Disney+ Core and Hulu, and 6% from more subscribers due to growth at Disney+ Core.
+Growth in subscription fees in the current quarter compared to the prior-year quarter reflected increases of 9% 10% from higher rates attributable to increases in retail pricing at Disney+ Core and Hulu, and 6% 7% from more subscribers due to growth at Disney+ Core, Core and, to a lesser extent, Hulu, partially offset by a decrease of 3% from an unfavorable foreign exchange impact.

-Higher advertising revenue in the current quarter compared to the prior-year quarter reflected an increase of 25% from higher impressions, partially offset by a decrease of 17% from lower rates.
+Higher advertising revenue in the current quarter compared to the prior-year quarter reflected an increase of 25% 29% from higher impressions at Disney+ and Hulu, partially offset by a decrease of 17% 10% from lower rates.
+Higher impressions at Disney+ reflected an increase at Disney+ Core and the benefit of airing the International Cricket Council (ICC) T20 World Cup on Disney+ Hotstar in the current quarter.
+The previous ICC T20 World Cup occurred in the first quarter of fiscal 2023.

-In addition to revenue, costs and operating income, management uses the following key metrics to analyze trends and evaluate the overall performance of Disney+(1) and Hulu(1), and we believe these metrics are useful to investors in analyzing the business:
+In addition to revenue, costs and operating income, management uses the following key metrics(1) to analyze trends and evaluate the overall performance of Disney+(2) and Hulu(3), and we believe these metrics are useful to investors in analyzing the business: